Mountain Creek: 1965–2000: Great Gorge Resort and Vernon Valley

-The 2000s: Mountain Creek under Intrawest
+The 2000s: Becoming Mountain Creek with Intrawest

 Intrawest renamed its holdings Mountain Creek and began to refurbish the resort.
 Intrawest removed 11 of the 13 lifts, replacing them with a gondola, known as the Cabriolet, along with two chairlifts and multiple-fix grip chairs.
 The Great Gorge Lodge was updated and renamed Mountain Creek South Lodge.
 Intrawest also installed more than 1,600 new snow guns throughout the mountain.
 The new resort opened in December 1998.
-Intrawest also began construction on Action Park, removing all the amusement rides except for the Alpine Slide and Bungee Tower, as well as the Motorworld section of the park, and began work on the Waterworld section of the park.
+Intrawest moved to overhaul Action Park, removing several of the amusement rides and the Motorworld section.
 The water park reopened as Mountain Creek Waterpark in the summer of 1998.